Neuro-Dynamics/OCTAGON/README.md

 Once you have python and the necessary python libraries correctly installed in your syste, to run an Octagon tournament you need to follow these steps:

 ---
-1. Create your engine configuration files
+1. Create your engine JSON configuration files
-2. Create a tournament configuration file
+2. Create a tournament JSON configuration file
-3. Run the octagon.py engine on a console
+3. Run the **octagon.py** engine on a console
-4. Open the [index.html](index.html) GUI in your browser
+4. Open the **index.html** GUI in your browser
 ---

 In the future these steps will be streamlined.
 Ideally you will just have to click on an icon and you will be able to configure everything from the GUI.